-- The desired profit is already been included in the target selling price of the product and is a management strategy in order to control the costing.
+- The desired profit is already included in the target selling price of the product and is a management strategy to control the costing.

-- It is defined as a difference between the current cost and the targeted cost of the product which the company management wants to achieve in the long run in order to boost profitability.
+- We can define it as a difference between the current cost and the targeted cost of the product, which the company management wants to achieve in the long run to boost profitability.

-- It is a very effective tool used in management accounting in order to analyze the cost and fix the same considering the internal and external factors.
+- It is a handy tool used in management accounting to analyze the cost and fix the same, considering the internal and external factors.

 Types of Target Cost

-This cost can be divided into the below mentioned three types :
+This cost we can divide into the below mentioned three types :

-- Market Driving Costing: It is based upon the market conditions and the expected selling price of the product.
+- Market Driving Costing: Base upon the market conditions and the expected selling price of the product;

 - Product Level Costing: Targets are set to individual products rather than the entire portfolio.

-- Component Level Target: It refers to the functional and supplier level targets into the company.
+- Component Level Target: It refers to the functional and supplier level targets of the company.